q-maze/wikidatatools/README.md

 as a string or iterable of strings.

-As this set of tools was created as a pipleine to supply data to a [PyKEEN](https://github.com/pykeen/pykeen) model as part of our capstone project at the University of Virginia (paper), we include an example model training script in the examples folder.
+As this set of tools was created as a pipleine to supply data to a [PyKEEN](https://github.com/pykeen/pykeen) model as part of our capstone project at the University of Virginia, we include an example model training script in the examples folder.
 We also include the datasets from our paper [**Review of Knowledge Graph Embedding Models for Link Prediction on Wikidata Subsets**](https://github.com/q-maze/wikidatatools/blob/main/WikidataKGEReview.pdf) as examples.